Breast Milk Storage Rules

 The best time to use frozen breast milk is within 6 months, however, it can be used for up to 1 year if kept in the back of your deep freezer.

-Tips for Storing Breast Milk
+Tips for Freezing Breast Milk

 When it comes to actually freezing your breast milk, there are a few tips to follow that will help you have the most success and feeling like a pro in no time.